Cloud transformation posture

 - Microsoft Entra ID provides a business-to-business (B2B) collaboration capability.

 - New groups are created and managed in Microsoft Entra ID.

 State 4: Active Directory minimized

-Azure AD provides most IAM capability, whereas edge cases and exceptions continue to use on-premises Active Directory.
+Microsoft Entra ID provides most IAM capability, whereas edge cases and exceptions continue to use on-premises Active Directory.
 A state of minimizing Active Directory is more difficult to achieve, especially for larger organizations that have significant on-premises technical debt.

-Azure AD continues to evolve as your organization's transformation matures, bringing new features and tools that you can use.
+Microsoft Entra ID continues to evolve as your organization's transformation matures, bringing new features and tools that you can use.
 Organizations are required to deprecate capabilities or build new capabilities to provide replacement.

 In this state: